 Analyzing American Airlines Group's Unusual Options Activity

-American Airlines Group (NASDAQ:AAL) shares experienced unusual options activity on Monday.
-The stock price moved down to $19.09 following the option alert.
+On Thursday, shares of American Airlines Group (NASDAQ:AAL) saw unusual options activity.
+After the option alert, the stock price moved down to $21.33.

 - Option Type: SWEEP